Sophia Jex-Blake

 Sophia Louisa Jex-Blake (21 January 1840 – 7 January 1912) was an English physician, teacher, and feminist.
-She led the campaign to secure women access to a university education, when six other women and she, collectively known as the Edinburgh Seven, began studying medicine at the University of Edinburgh in 1869.
+She led the campaign to secure women access to a university education, when she began studying medicine at the University of Edinburgh in 1869.
 She was the first practising female doctor in Scotland, and one of the first in the wider United Kingdom of Great Britain and Ireland; a leading campaigner for medical education for women, she was involved in founding two medical schools for women, in London and Edinburgh, at a time when no other medical schools were training women.

 Early life

 Sophia Jex-Blake was born at 3 Croft Place Hastings, England, on 21 January 1840, daughter of retired lawyer Thomas Jex-Blake, a proctor of Doctors' Commons, and Mary Jex-Blake (née Cubitt).
 Her brother was Thomas Jex-Blake, future Dean of Wells Cathedral, and father of Katharine Jex-Blake, classicist and Mistress of Girton College, Cambridge.
 Until the age of eight she was home-educated.
 She attended various private schools in southern England, and in 1858, enrolled at Queen's College, London, despite her parents' objections.
 In 1859, while still a student, she was offered a post as mathematics tutor at the college where she stayed until 1861, living for some of that time with Octavia Hill's family.
-She worked without pay; her family did not expect their daughter to earn a living, and indeed her father refused her permission to accept a salary.
+She worked without pay; her family did not expect their daughter to earn a living, and her father refused her permission to accept a salary.

-In summer 1865, once the Civil War was over, Sophia Jex-Blake travelled to the United States to learn more about women's education.
+In 1865, once the Civil War was over, Sophia Jex-Blake travelled to the United States to learn more about women's education.
 She visited various schools, was strongly influenced by developments in co-education in the US, and later published A Visit to Some American Schools and Colleges.
 At the New England Hospital for Women and Children in Boston, she met one of the country's pioneer female physicians, Dr Lucy Ellen Sewall, who became an important and lifelong friend, and she worked there for a time as an assistant.
 This was a turning point for Jex-Blake, as she realised, during this visit, that to become a doctor was her life's vocation.

 In 1867, along with Susan Dimock, a trainee from the New England hospital, she wrote directly to the president and fellows of Harvard University, requesting admission to the university's medical school.
-Dimock and she received their reply a month later, in a letter which stated: "There is no provision for the education of women in any department of this university".
-The following year, she hoped to attend a new medical college being established by Elizabeth Blackwell in New York, but in the same year, her father died, so she returned to England to be with her mother.
+She and Dimock received their reply a month later, in a letter which stated: "There is no provision for the education of women in any department of this university".
+The following year, she hoped to attend a new medical college being established by Elizabeth Blackwell in New York, but her father died, so she returned to England to be with her mother.